A common question asked about Yee’s Hung Ga is, “Do you have a grading system or belts, like in other martial arts?”

 It is, of course, a clever trick.
 I was asked by one of my students when they will be shown how to do this.
 I laughed at the time but it made me think of clever techniques that we use in Hung Ga, like the shadowless kick, which uses distraction to hide a kick.
 Other techniques that might seem remarkable, to people outside of kung fu circles, might include the power of the mind over the body, the ability to block out pain which,amongst other training methods, is taught through long periods of diligent Horse Stance practice.
 The explosion of force in a small area is another technique which can seem to be an almost impossible feat, however this is taught through inch power training.
 An example of this, made famous by Bruce Lee, is the one inch punch.
 Many people comment on the unnatural gripping strength that many Hung Ga practitioners have yet this is developed through practice and hard work, conditioning the muscles and tendons of the arms, hands and fingers through Fu Jow Qi-gong.

-Someone very close to me gave me this scroll when I first opened my school.
+This scroll was given to me when I first opened my school.

 Chinese Scroll